kmhernan/gdc-fastq-splitter/README.md

 `@<machine>:<run>:<flowcell>:<lane>:<tile>:<x_coord>:<y_coord>/<read_mate_number>`

+**Note: Your fastq must contain one of these formats but not a mixture of both**

 ## Install

 The only dependencies are python>=3.5 as only standard python libraries are used.
 However, your build of python3